leroym-biz/AWS-Restart-Journey/04_Compute_Services_EC2_Lambda/ec2-launch-demo.md

 This is part of my **AWS Restart Journey**, a three-month focused portfolio documenting my path to the AWS Cloud Practitioner certification and beyond.

+I'm building real projects, not just following tutorials.
+The goal is to prove I can actually build things, not just pass exams.

 ---

 ## 🤝 Let's Connect